 In a way, Triana is almost a mirror image of El Arenal.
 It’s a great place to shop during the day and party during the night but Triana has a more laid-back atmosphere.

-Where to stay: The best hotels in Triana
+Recommended hotels in Triana

 You get an odd mixture of choices for hotels in Triana.
 The neighbourhood offers high-end establishments, budget options, apartments, and boutique hotels.
 If you plan to cross the Isabel II bridge to the centre of Seville during the day, you may want to find a place near the river.